fudanroilab/fudanroilab.github.io/_posts/paper/2021-07-05-Attention Driven Self-Similarity Capture for Motion Deblurring.md

 layout: post  #  Do not change this
 date:   2021-07-05 11:59:59 +0800  # paper pub data, only change year and month according to this format
 author: Jie Zhang，Chuanfa Zhang，Jiangzhou Wang，Qingyue Xiong，Wenqiang Zhang  # authors information
-venue:  IEEE International Conference on Multimedia and Expo (ICME 2021) (CCF B) # Where it be, ICCV and CVPR remove IEEE Conference on,
+venue:  IEEE International Conference on Multimedia and Expo (ICME 2021) Oral (CCF B) # Where it be, ICCV and CVPR remove IEEE Conference on,
 year:   2021  # paper year, number
 month:  July  # paper month, full name
 projectPage: None  # If has project page, link here, otherwise None